 - by the end of the year, you have saved £480 and the 12 loan repayments have cleared your loan, leaving nothing in the LOQBOX.

-These monthly loan repayments are reported to Experian, Equifax and Call Credit, so they will show up on your credit records.
+These monthly loan repayments are reported to Experian, Equifax and TransUnion (the new name for Call Credit), so they will show up on your credit records.
 Making these loan repayments on time is going to look good on your credit record and improve your credit score.

 How to get your savings back